piaolin/fofa2Xray/README.md

 A tool that can combine <a href="https://fofa.so/">fofa</a> and <a href="https://github.com/chaitin/xray">xray</a> for automatic batch scanning.

-Coding by golang, both for windows and linux.
+Coding by golang, both for windows, linux and macOS.

 ## Documentation